Skip to content

 Assigning Directives

 Directives are assigned through sandbox config tiers in config.toml.
-There are three tiers, and directive lists are unioned across all of them:
+Three tiers, with lists unioned across all of them:

 1. [sandbox_universal] — applies to every sandbox